7 Strong Ways Coaches Can Prioritize Athlete Mental Health

 Private Notes for Contextual Coaching

-SkillShark allows private comments to be added by evaluators (ones that cannot be seen by the athlete, only by other coaches).
+SkillShark allows private comments to be added by evaluators (ones that cannot be seen by the athlete, only the coaches).
 This enables evaluators to record sensitive details such as:

 - “Struggling with confidence after injury.”